Pwd9000-ML/blog-devto/posts/2024/Azure-Ignite-2024-Book-Of-News/Azure-Ignite-2024-Book-Of-News.md

 ### 1. **[Azure AI Foundry](https://techcommunity.microsoft.com/blog/aiplatformblog/ignite-2024-announcing-the-azure-ai-foundry-sdk/4295862/?wt.mc_id=DT-MVP-5004771)**

 Microsoft introduced Azure AI Foundry, a unified platform consolidating AI development.
-This platform offers a centralised portal, facilitating the creation, management, and auditing of AI projects. **Azure AI Foundry** is basically a rebrand of Azure AI Studio/Hub with some nifty new features a newer slicker looking interface, this release and announcement is the next evolution of the AI Studio platform and experience.
+This platform offers a centralised portal, facilitating the creation, management, and auditing of AI projects. **Azure AI Foundry** is basically a rebrand of Azure AI Studio/Hub with some nifty new features a newer sleeker looking interface, this release and announcement is the next evolution of the AI Studio platform and experience.

 ---